snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 display(sp)
 ```

-Activity:
+!!! activity

+    - Try running a multiclass rotation using `:Half` as the grouping variable
+    - How does this compare to the means rotation?
+Why do you think that is?

+!!! challenge

+    Run a model that compares thirds of the year.
+Plot just the subplot that compares the first and second third.
+Make sure the plot is zoomed enough for a legible plot

+!!! discussion

-- We've seen this data modeled a lot of different ways now.
+    We've seen this data modeled a lot of different ways now.
 Which codes seem to really be driving the story the most?

 Let's model that assumption directly: